 Grade 7 As for grade 6, but with responsibility delegated by the Board for supervision of, consultation with and leadership of all staff in order to achieve organisational objectives.
-Characteristics Undertakes control and coordination of key aspects of the work of the organisation of the grade Develops and implements long-term goals of the organisation Undertakes a wide range of managerial functions Liaises with key stakeholders Responsible for financial viability of the organisation Responsibilities A position at this grade may include some of the following responsibilities or others of a similar value: High level planning with accountability for program performance Consultation with staff on identification and achievement of organisational objectives Responsible for achievement of organisational objectives Build the organisation's capacity to meet current and future needs Develop policy and advocacy strategies Maintain liaison with community organisation, funding bodies, government agencies, and others Coordinate and manage staff responsibilities, training and activities Ensure compliance with relevant legislative requirements Control of income and expenditure, report to Board on financial position Managerial responsibility for OHS issues 01.11 1 1 1 Deal with client complaints and staff grievances Skills, knowledge and experience Tertiary qualifications and experience including demonstrated managerial, supervisory and strategic planning skills • Demonstrated policy analysis, research and advocacy skills Ability to exercise sound judgement in relation to complex issues.
-High level of interpersonal and communication skills Level of Reports to and under broad direction of the Board of Directors; has high level of supervision delegated authority Supervision Supervises all staff and volunteers, except that responsibility for the legal practice lies of others with the Principal Solicitor Occupational Director equivalent
+Characteristics of Undertakes control and coordination of key aspects of the work the grade of the organisation Develops and implements long-term goals of the organisation Undertakes a wide range of managerial functions Liaises with key stakeholders Responsible for financial viability of the organisation Responsibilities A position at this grade may include some of the following responsibilities or others of a similar value: High level planning with accountability for program performance Consultation with staff on identification and achievement of organisational objectives Responsible for achievement of organisational objectives Build the organisation's capacity to meet current and future needs Develop policy and advocacy strategies Maintain liaison with community organisation, funding bodies, government agencies, and others Coordinate and manage staff responsibilities, training and activities Ensure compliance with relevant legislative requirements Control of income and expenditure, report to Board on financial position Managerial responsibility for OHS issues Deal with client complaints and staff grievances Skills, knowledge Tertiary qualifications and experience including demonstrated and experience managerial, supervisory and strategic planning skills and expendince Demonstrated policy analysis, research and advocacy skills Ability to exercise sound judgement in relation to complex issues.
+High level of interpersonal and communication skills Level of Reports to and under broad direction of the Board of Executive supervision Officers; has high level of delegated authority ' Supervision of Supervises all staff and volunteers, except that responsibility others for the legal practice lies with the Principal Solicitor Occupational Executive Officer equivalent ENGGENTO OTHOR Cdalyatelli